hapax/hapax.github.io/assets/bhqc.md

 The question is: what happens to the information it was storing?
 Hawking's calculations suggest that the glow of the black hole is essentially *random*, containing no information at all.
-On his view, the black hole took its secrets to the grave.
+In other words, when the black hole forms it swallows up data about the collapsed bits, and the only thing that emerges is a noisy glow before it disappears altogether, taking its secrets to the grave.

 But recall that quantum computers operate in a *reversible* fashion.

 <!-- In 1975, Stephen Hawking made the most important calculation of his